UniCUE: Unified Recognition and Generation Framework for Chinese Cued Speech Video-to-Speech Generation: Experiment

-To evaluate the performance of the synthesized speech, we employ three categories of metrics focusing on linguistic accuracy, audio-visual synchronization, and speech quality.
-For \textbf{linguistic accuracy}, we measure the \textit{Word Error Rate} (WER) between the recognized text of generated speech and ground truth transcripts.
-The transcripts are normalized by removing punctuation and converting numbers to words prior to alignment.
-To measure the \textbf{audio-visual synchronization} between the generated speech and the corresponding video, we utilize SyncNet~\cite{Chung16a} and report two key metrics: \textit{LSE-D} (the temporal distance between audio and video) and \textit{LSE-C} (the confidence score).
-These values are computed using the pre-trained SyncNet model\footnote{\url{https://github.com/joonson/syncnet-python}}.
-For \textbf{speech quality}, STOI\cite{taal2010short} and DNSMOS \cite{reddy2021dnsmos} are employed to assess the intelligibility and naturalness of generated speech.

-Due to the significant noise present in the speech data of hearing-impaired individuals, which severely impacts the accuracy of the evaluation, we did not compute the LSE-D and LSE-C metrics for GT, nor the STOI values for the test results in Table \ref{tab:comparison} and Table \ref{tab:ablation}.
+\textbf{Dataset.} Existing CS datasets are limited to normal-hearing cuers and lack data from hearing-impaired individuals, hindering model generalization to the primary users of assistive communication systems.
+To bridge this gap, we construct a new dataset, the \textbf{Unified-HI Corpus}, which includes CS videos from 8 hearing-impaired and 6 normal-hearing cuers.
+This diverse composition significantly enriches variations in gesture styles, lip movements, and speech patterns.
+The expanded coverage introduces more realistic challenges and better reflects practical use cases, enabling models to capture cue-specific nuances essential for hearing-impaired users.
+A comparison with existing CS datasets is shown in Table~\ref{tab:dataset}, and further details on sentence coverage and phoneme distribution are included in \textbf{Appendix Section 2}.

+Due to the noisy speech data from hearing-impaired cuers, we use CS data from 6 normal-hearing cuers for training.
+The data from normal-hearing cuers is split by sentence into training and test sets with a 95:5 ratio to ensure effective training and validation.
+Importantly, \textbf{all CS data from the 8 hearing-impaired cuers are used in the test set}, enabling a robust evaluation of model generalization to this group.

+\textbf{Architecture Details.} The CSV2S pathway is entirely built upon the AudioLDM ~\cite{liu2023audioldm}, including its VAE encoder-decoder, latent diffusion model, and vocoder components.
+For CSR, the Transformer in visual process, tokenizer, text-ViT, and text decoder are initialized from MBart \cite{liu2020multilingual}.
+Detailed training and inference configurations are provided in \textbf{Appendix Section 1}.

+\textbf{Evaluation Metrics.} We evaluate the synthesized speech from three perspectives: linguistic accuracy, temporal synchronization, and speech quality.
+Linguistic accuracy is quantified by the Word Error Rate (WER) between the recognized text and ground truth.
+Temporal synchronization is assessed using SyncNet~\cite{Chung16a}, reporting LSE-D (temporal distance) and LSE-C (confidence score).
+Speech quality is evaluated via STOI~\cite{taal2010short} for intelligibility and DNSMOS~\cite{reddy2021dnsmos} for naturalness.